nasa/oceandata-notebooks/docs/notebooks/spexone/spexone_basic_visualizations.md

 * How to acquire data from SPEXone
 * How to plot geolocated imagery
 * Some basic concepts about polarization
-* How to make animations of multi-angle data

 +++